 The improvement that business VoIP service was significant.

-- Monthly expense for voice services was drastically reduced, often times by over 50%.
+- Monthly expenses for voice services was drastically reduced, often times by over 50%.

 - VoIP service is ideal for disaster recovery and VoIP calls can be quickly rerouted in the event of an emergency.